SuleimanFarah/sunpy/ORG/Coordination-Meeting-2021-Notes.rst

 - Danny demonstrates that sunraster has a MetaData object
   - has generic defined instrument, detector, observer locaton.
   - Then can have object specific meta (e.g. spectrogram etc)
-  - Then instrument specific that has metadata that inherets from the MetaData ABCs
+  - Then instrument specific that has metadata that inherits from the MetaData ABCs
   - everything on data object level is generic, and then everything instrument specific is on the metadata object
 - Stuart: User-facing API for sunpy would be similar to this, but the implementation would be different
 - Should the properties be elevated up so that they can be accessed on the class (e.g. do my_map.observer rather than my_map.meta.observer)